outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		- A model with perfect math but unstable numerics is unusable — stability is an algorithmic property, not a detail.
 	- why floating point arithmetic (finite precision) causes failures
 	  - Deep learning creates computations that geometrically involve: extreme stretching or shrinking of space (ill-conditioning), exponential cliffs and plateaus (overflow, underflow), nearly parallel vectors (cancellation), high-dimensional landscapes with mixed curvature (saddles, Hessian issues), long iterative trajectories sensitive to tiny misalignments (rounding drift)
-	  - Floating-point arithmetic provides only a coarse, discrete mesh for representing real numbers When complex high-dimensional geometry demands: ultra-fine resolution, huge dynamic ranges, delicate curvature distinctions, the mesh simply cannot capture it accurately → numerical failures
+	  - Floating-point arithmetic provides only a coarse, discrete mesh for representing real numbers, when complex high-dimensional geometry demands: ultra-fine resolution, huge dynamic ranges, delicate curvature distinctions, the mesh simply cannot capture it accurately, leading to numerical failures
 	  - Underflow & Overflow
 		- floating point oversimplifies the extreme changes of exponential functions (like exp(x), softmax, log-likelihoods) into either 0/underflow or infinity/overflow
 		- Exponential curves expand/contract distances so aggressively that numerical thresholds cannot accommodate the true shape